 Monkey Business Images/Shutterstock

 Pay attention to how much sugar you eat and your blood sugar levels, even if you’re not overweight.
 Impaired glucose tolerance (higher than normal blood sugar but not high enough to be diabetes) increases your risk of diabetes, which increases your risk of heart disease.
 This is something people who are naturally skinny don’t pay attention to because they think they don’t need to because they’re skinny. —Monali Y. Desai, MD, cardiologist and founder of online health and wellness company If We Were Family.
 Here’s how to maintain healthy blood sugar levels.

 Sugar is the real villain in heart disease, not fat

 When you eat refined sugar, you create an insulin response that is toxic to blood vessel linings.
-Most attention seems to be on cholesterol; I don’t know that doctors are checking insulin and A1C levels [measures of diabetes risk, which is closely linked to heart health]. —Stephen Sinatra, MD, cardiologist and author of numerous books about heart health, including The Great Cholesterol Myth.
+Most attention seems to be on cholesterol; I don’t know that doctors are checking insulin and A1C levels [measures of type 2 diabetes risk, which is closely linked to heart health]. —Stephen Sinatra, MD, cardiologist and author of numerous books about heart health, including The Great Cholesterol Myth.
 Here are 13 foods that cardiologists avoid, so you should too.

 Most supplements do nothing for your heart health

 Doctors who strongly recommend certain supplements are often the ones selling them in their office.
 For primary prevention, if you’re not eating fish two to three times a week, then fish oil is probably a good idea.
 I also recommend vitamin D because 80 percent of U.S. adults are deficient.
 Those are the only two I take. —Sarah Samaan, MD, cardiologist at The Legacy Heart Center in Plano, Texas and author of Best Practices for a Healthy Heart.